micahwoods/atcweb3/content/post/more-followers-as-supt-suggestion/index.md

   preview_only: yes
 ---

-Jason Haines ([@PenderSuper](https://twitter.com/PenderSuper)) passed 4,000 Twitter followers last week.
+Jason Haines passed 4,000 Twitter followers in July 2017.
 In the turfgrass industry, that's a lot.
 But wouldn't it be nice to have more?
-He asked if [I had any suggestions](https://twitter.com/PenderSuper/status/883749775295758336):
+He asked if I had any suggestions about how to get more followers as a superintendent.

-{{< tweet "883749775295758336" >}}

 I thought that was an interesting question, so I had a quick look.
 First I got the information for the accounts that I follow and for the accounts that follow me, thinking that will give a pretty good sample of the turfgrass industry.